HelmholtzAI-Consultants-Munich/Echo2Pheno/heart_segmentation/README.md

 <!---
 ![image](https://github.com/HelmholtzAI-Consultants-Munich/Automatic-Heart-Features-Estimation-from-Transthoracic-M-mode-Echocardiography/blob/master/images/annotation_example.png)--->

 A preprocessing script was then used to create segmentation masks from these annotations in order to have a ground truth for training.
-Next, windows were generated from long images in order to get squared images of varying sizes, similar to as was done in _quality_classification_.
+Since the images have varying length, a sliding window approach was used next to crop squared windows from the images.
+If the length of the image is larger than the height then the windows size is _height x height_ whereas if the height is larger than the length the windows size is _length x length_ and croppping is done around the middle of the heart.
+In this way the training and test set were created.
 An example of an image used for training along with its corresponding mask can be seen here:

 <!---
 ![image](https://github.com/HelmholtzAI-Consultants-Munich/Automatic-Heart-Features-Estimation-from-Transthoracic-M-mode-Echocardiography/blob/master/images/TS_Short_9_good_1_nwin2.png)--->
 <!---